leyunn/my-booktracker/README.md

 - #### What is the application about?

-  A reading tracking application base on Google books API.
+  A book tracking application bases on Google books API.

   - **Without Google login**: User can search books based on keywords and see the details of the books such as title, author, description...etc.
   - **With Google login**: